 That being said, if having a camera on the watch is essential, this is the best one currently on the market.

 Camera has a higher 8MB resolution

-Watch can last up to 4 days in wristband mode (only 1 day in smartwatch mode)
+Watch can last up to 4 days in wristband mode (only one day in smartwatch mode)

 User interface isn’t designed for small round screens

-Our runner-up is the Zeblaze Thor 5 which is the previous generation released back in 2019.
-It has lots of similarities to the Thor 6, running a full version of Android, although the older Android 7.1.1 was the current version back when it was released.
+Our runner-up is the Zeblaze Thor 5, which is the previous generation released back in 2019.
+It has many similarities to the Thor 6, running a full version of Android, although the older Android 7.1.1 was the current version back when it was released.

-It has both GPS for using map features, Wi-Fi and a nano-SIM slot for connecting to 3G/4G networks (with a relevant monthly plan).
+It has GPS for using map features, Wi-Fi, and a nano-SIM slot connecting to 3G/4G networks (with a relevant monthly plan).
 This allows you to use the smartwatch without being tethered to your phone.

 Unlike the Thor 6, this device only has one camera which faces forward for taking selfies and making video calls.
-Although this is a higher 8MP resolution.
+However, this is a higher 8MP resolution.

-If you are keen to have two cameras, the Thor 5 is also available as a PRO version which has two 5MP cameras like the Thor 6.
-The Thor 5 PRO also has more RAM and a larger battery of 800mAh compared to the Thor 5.
+If you are keen to have two cameras, the Thor 5 is also available as a PRO version with two 5MP cameras like the Thor 6.
+The Thor 5 PRO also has more RAM and a larger battery of 800mAh than the Thor 5.

 Overall, the device has the same benefits and drawbacks as the previous device I have shared.